CoffeePoweredComputers/eiplgrader/docs/quickstart/java.md

 - Java JDK 8+
 - Python 3.7+ (for running EiplGrader)
-- OpenAI API key (or compatible LLM API)
+- API key for your chosen provider (OpenAI, Meta/Llama, or Ollama local models)

 ## Installation